top of page

 Any True Crime Documentary, Bee Movie, Wicked, Dexter

 Hey!
-I'm Brittany, a Registered Psychotherapist and Neurofeedback Practitioner.
+I'm Brittany, a Registered Psychotherapist and Certified Neurofeedback Practitioner.
 I bring over a decade of experience in the field of mental health, with a unique background that blends neuroscience, clinical research, and psychotherapy.
 My passion for understanding the brain-body connection began in research, where I used EEG to explore treatment-resistant conditions such as depression and PTSD.
 I later managed clinical trials for a medical device company specializing in transcranial magnetic stimulation (TMS), deepening my commitment to evidence-based, non-invasive approaches to mental wellness.
-Now, I specializes in using neurofeedback to support clients in improving nervous system balance.
+Now, I specialize in using neurofeedback to support clients in improving nervous system balance and brain function.
 My approach is rooted in the belief that sustainable change happens when we consider the whole person and when care is tailored to the individual’s unique needs and strengths.
 As Clinic Director, I aim to foster a culture of integrity, warmth, and curiosity (where the head and heart go hand in hand).
 I look forward to learning about you and your brain!

 Hi there!
 I am Jamie, a Neurofeedback Technician.
 In 2015, I obtained an Honours BSc from Carleton University with a specialization in Psychology.
 My thesis work examined the brain’s natural learning processes and biases - specifically how it implicitly detects and responds to patterns - laying a foundation for understanding self-regulation in approaches like neurofeedback.
 I then went on to obtain a BEd from the University of Ottawa in 2017.
 I am currently working as a teacher and have published two children’s books (Farts are like Snowflakes, Better With You in It).
 I am very enthusiastic about education, mental health, and overall well-being.
 Helping people to achieve their goals in these areas has always been a passion of mine.
 My aim is to help all clients and students with an approach that is tailored to them as an individual.
 I'm so excited to help you be the best version of yourself!